At EDHEC, you will discover French culture as part of your daily student life.

 You have freedom of choice when it comes to chosing your prefered bank (other banks include: Banque de France, Crédit Agricole, HSBC France, La Poste and LCL).
 You can compare and also negotiate the different services offered by banks to find what best suits your needs, such as a credit card or international transfers.

-If you cannot open you bank account during the Welcome Session, you will have to call your prefered bank direct to arrange an appointment to open one.
+If you cannot open you bank account during the Welcome Session, you will have to call your prefered bank directly to arrange an appointment to open one.
 Do not forget to mention that you are a student at EDHEC.

 To open a bank account, you need: